Skip to Content

 2. Don’t “Save money” by staying off the strip

-As a general rule, I tend to stay in hotels slightly outside of the centre of cities in order to save money.
-DO NOT DO THIS IN VEGAS.
 You can find reasonably priced hotels on the strip that allow you to explore the hotels and casinos at your leisure without having to rely on buses and taxis.

 TIP: Instead of saving money on accommodation, get yourself a Go City Pass to save on attractions and skip the lines at many popular spots in the city.

 Additionally, when browsing hotels on the strip, make sure you check their location on a map.
-The Stratosphere and Circus Circus are both decent hotels with low prices, however, they aren’t in the centre of the strip.
+The Stratosphere and Circus Circus are both decent hotels with low prices, however, they aren’t in the center of the strip.

 Hotels like Treasure Island and Wynn mark the end of the row of luxury-themed hotels and these are around a 30/40 minute walk from the Stratosphere.